jonpang/kubernetes-the-hard-way-windows/docs/01-prerequisites.md

 ```
 gcloud init
 ```
+Running this command will prompt you to login using your Google user account.

-Then be sure to authorize gcloud to access the Cloud Platform with your Google user credentials:
+Alternatively authorize gcloud to access the Cloud Platform with your Google user credentials:

 ```
 gcloud auth login